maxsitt/insect-detect-docs/docs/software/programming.md

     only save a frame every 10 seconds, every minute etc. Keep in mind that the image processing will take some time and test different values until the frames are saved with your desired time interval.
-2. If you are running this script automatically, you can also write this info to a log file.
-Check the [monitoring script](#automated-monitoring-script) and copy the lines at the beginning to create a logger.

 ---